 SUBMISSION OF RECOMMENDATIONS

-11.1 All recommendations shall be submitted to Ofwat no later than four calendar months after the relevant Change Proposal has been published under clause 9.3 (a).
+All recommendations shall be submitted to Ofwat no later than four calendar months after the relevant Change Proposal has been published under clause 9.3 (a).

+Following discussion of the recommendation at least at one Panel meeting, the Panel may approve submission of the recommendation to Ofwat by written agreement of all Panel members.

-11.2 All such submitted recommendations shall also be published by the Panel on the Website.
+11.3 All such submitted recommendations shall also be published by the Panel on the Website.